 When you register in Fair Entry, you will be asked how many animals you will be exhibiting.
-Beef, Goat, and Sheep will be the only departments that also need to know exactly how many pens/stalls you need.
+Beef, Goat, and Sheep will ask for additional information to determine how many pens/stalls will be assigned.

 Tack pens/stalls will be assigned at 1 per exhibitor if available.